-The last Komai work selected by Fumizuki is "The Maze of Time" (1952).
+The last Komai work selected by Mr. Fumizuki is "The Maze of Time" (1952).

-He wrote a new poem for this picture and read it by himself.
+He wrote a new poem for this picture and read it aloud himself.

 Q Is there a cross-genre exchange like Komai in the same generation as Mr. Fumizuki?

-A I think it's wonderful that copperplate prints have been established as a genre, but I feel that I've been separated from other genres, so I'm a little lonely.
-I think it's amazing that the power to create new things that transcend genres, such as "Experimental Studio," and the poetry art book published in that exchange are still being looked back on after more than 50 years.
-I will.
+e = "color: # 800080;"> A I think it's wonderful that copperplate prints have been established as a genre, but I feel a little lonely because I feel like I've become a distance from other genres.
+I think it's amazing that the power to create new things that transcend genres, such as "Experimental Studio", and the poetry art book published in that exchange are still being looked back on after more than 50 years. increase.

-I myself would like to collaborate with the works of writers and painters who have already died, without limiting the generation.
+I myself would like to collaborate with the works of writers and painters who have already died, without limiting generations.

 After the event, the exhibition-limited menu "Monochrome Vanilla Cafe Mocha" will be held at Café Ogurayama in the museum.
-Mix and dissolve the crispy chocolate on top of the cream.
+Mix and melt the crispy chocolate on top of the cream.

 The taste of Paris that Komai longed for?